-Childhood identity theft is a real thing and it is happening everyday.
-If you are ever going through the mail and receive something that is intended for an adult with your child's name on it, a red flag should be going off.
+Child identity theft is a real thing and it is happening everyday.
+A red flag should be going off if you receive something in the mail that is intended for an adult with your child's name on it.
 This more times than not means your child has been the victim of identity theft.
-Even worse, many times the crime is being committed by someone close to the child.
+Even worse, someone close to the child is committing the crime.
 Even though this is all a scary thought, there are steps you can take to protect your child's identity and future credit.

 Children are easy targets for thieves since they are not using their credit.
-With that being said, child identity theft does look different than adult identity theft.
 In most cases of adult identity theft, you are looking at someone fraudulently using someone else’s bank account, credit card or some other existing accounts.
 A very small percentage actually involves opening a new account.

 To make matters worse, identity thieves can take the SSN and put it with a fake name and birth date, essentially creating a new identity.
 This type of crime is known as “synthetic identity theft” and is actually not so easy to detect.
 More times than not, you may not find out this has happened until the child has reached 18 and they are trying to establish credit.
 Their credit report is pulled and it has someone else's name on it with a laundry list of credit items.